If You Want a Larger Tax Refund This Year, Don't Miss These Common Tax Breaks and Deductions

-In order to get the biggest tax refund, you need to claim all the tax credits and tax deductions you can get
+In order to get the biggest tax refund, you need to claim all the tax credits and deductions you are eligible to receive

 personal property taxes

 Have you had to go to the doctor a lot this year?
 If your medical expenses exceed a certain amount, you may be able to deduct these payments on your federal income taxes.
-You'll only get this deduction if you itemize, however, and expenses need to typically exceed ten percent of your adjusted gross income or 7.5 percent if you are 65 or older.
+You'll only get this deduction if you itemize, however, and expenses need to typically exceed a certain percentage of your adjusted gross income.

 Giving to charity feels great, especially when others need the financial support.
 These donations to charity lower your taxable income throughout the year.
 Gather all of your donation receipts together and claim a tax deduction.
 Did you know that donations or memberships to the North Carolina Consumers Council are tax deductible?
 If you're looking for a way to do some good and get a tax deduction for next year, consider helping us out.